hao-lee/Graphvizer/README.md

 ## Set the default layout engine

 By default, this plugin uses `dot` engine to render images just as you pass `-Kdot` argument to `dot` command.
-If you want to use other engines including `neato`, `fdp`, `sfdp`, `twopi` and `circo`, just set `"default_layout_engine"` to engine name.
+If you want to use other engines including `neato`, `fdp`, `sfdp`, `twopi` and `circo`, set `"default_layout_engine"` to engine name.

 # Key Bindings

-The default key bindings are as follows.
-If you want to change the default key bindings.
-Open `Preference -> Package Settings -> Graphvizer -> Key Bindings - User` and copy the following content to the opened file.
+You can get key binding configurations through `Preference -> Package Settings -> Graphvizer -> Key Bindings - Default`.
+The below example is for Windows.
+If you want to change the default key bindings, open `Preference -> Package Settings -> Graphvizer -> Key Bindings - User` and paste the default configurations into it.
 Save it after changing `ctrl+shift+g` or `ctrl+shift+x` to other shortcuts according to your needs.
-(The below example is for Windows.)

 ```
 [